Thousands protest in Iraq as deadline for new PM looms - France 24

 Sunday marks the latest deadline -- already pushed back twice by President Barham Saleh -- for parliament to choose a new premier to replace Adel Abdel Mahdi, who tendered his administration's resignation last month.

-Officials say neighbour Iran, a key player in Iraqi politics, wants to install Qusay al-Suhail, who served as education minister in the government of Abdel Mahdi.
+Officials say Iran wants to install Qusay al-Suhail, who served as higher education minister in the government of Abdel Mahdi.

+"But this is exactly what we oppose -- Iranian control over our country," said 24-year-old student Houeida, speaking to AFP in Baghdad's Tahrir Square, the epicentre of the protests which was once again abuzz with the youthful energy of thousands.

-But protesters categorically reject his candidacy, along with anyone from the wider political establishment that has been in place since dictator Saddam Hussein was deposed in 2003.
+The protesters categorically reject Suhail's candidacy, along with anyone from the wider political establishment that has been in place since dictator Saddam Hussein was deposed in 2003.

+"Hundreds of martyrs have fallen and they are still not listening to our claims", said 21-year-old student Mouataz, in Tahrir Square.

+"We want a prime minister with integrity, but they bring back a corrupt man in their image who they will allow to continue robbing us," he added.

+Some in parliament -- the most fragmented in Iraq's history -- argue that Saleh should use Article 81 of the Constitution, which authorises the president to step in as prime minister himself if there is no agreement among lawmakers on a candidate.

+In a sign of the protesters' unprecedented influence, top Shiite cleric Grand Ayatollah Ali Sistani, who is said to have made and unmade every premier in the post Saddam era, has been notably absent from the manoeuvrings this time around.

-The protest movement has lost momentum in recent weeks as it has been hit by intimidation, including assassinations perpetrated by militias, according to the UN.
+The protest movement has been hit by intimidation, including assassinations perpetrated by militias, according to the UN.

-Around 460 people have been killed since the protests began nearly three months ago, and some 25,000 have been wounded.
+Around 460 people have been killed since October 1, and some 25,000 have been wounded.

+Overnight, demonstrators in Diwaniyah and Basra, another southern city, had declared a "general strike".

-Dozens of protesters blocked roads linking southern cities to Baghdad with burning tyres, an AFP correspondent said.
+They burnt tyres to block roads linking southern cities to Baghdad, an AFP correspondent said.

+The road to Umm Qasr port -- vital for imports -- near Basra was among those blocked.

 In Karbala and Najaf, two Shiite holy cities, striking students closed schools and gathered in their thousands, AFP correspondents said.